gridai/grid-docs/products/sessions/README.md

 ![](../../.gitbook/assets/sess.gif)

-The equivalent via the CLI command
+The equivalent via the CLI command:

 ```bash
 # session with 2 M60 GPUs